Apicurio/apicurio-registry-vscode-plugin/ROADMAP.md

 ### Improvments

-* Manage pagination in Apicurio search request.
+* Manage pagination in Apicurio relevant queries.
 * Manage keycloack authentification methods.
 (See impacts if multiples registries using workspace settings)

 ### Features